-- 1. PUPILS All accidents to pupils involving injury are to be recorded.
-This will initially be by using the standard sheets in the school pupil accident book, which is kept in the medical room. - 2.
+- 1. PUPILS All medical incidents to pupils involving injury, illness and administration of medication are recorded.
+In KS1 they are recorded in the accident book and then transferred to Medical Tracker.
+In KS2 they entered onto Medical Tracker.
+Medical Tracker will notify parents/carers via email.
+Any injuries of significance will be logged on Medical Tracker and parents will receive a telephone call in addition. - 2.
 In addition any reportable incident will be reported to the HSE and recorded with Slough Borough Council.
 This includes any major injury, which is a break/fracture of any bone with the exception of a toe or finger and any injury where the student is taken direct from site to hospital, whether by ambulance, member of staff or relative. - 3.
 STAFF All accidents to staff are to be recorded and this will be done by immediately inputting information into the Staff accident book, which is kept in the Business Manager's office. - 4.
 VISITORS All accidents to visitors other than pupils are to be recorded and this will be done by inputting information in to the accident book. - 5.
 NEAR MISS INCIDENTS For any near miss incident, which is an incident with the potential to have caused injury to a person or damage to property, an accident/incident form is to be completed.
 The form will be sent to the H&S Co-ordinator who will then decide if it needs to be forwarded to the HSE or Slough borough Council.
-This will be the case for any major structural collapse, any explosion or any fire which causes the closure of a room or more. - 6.
-BEHAVIOUR INCIDENTS These include violence, bullying and harassment and are to be recorded immediately in the 'Incidents Book' (in the Front office) and reported to the Headteacher, or a member of the Senior Leadership Team.
+This will be

+- the case for any major structural collapse, any explosion or any fire which causes the closure of a room or more. - 6.
+BEHAVIOUR INCIDENTS These include violence, bullying and harassment and are to be recorded immediately into CPOMS and reported to the Headteacher, or a member of the Senior Leadership Team.